Thursday, October 31, 2024

 Essays to Read

 For now on, I will stop and update my list here.
 Hopefully, this list will remind and motivate me to read the essays.
 I'll make some type of response for each essay.
 Links in the To Read section will be for the essay's text.
-Links in the Read and Recommend or Do Not Recommend will be to my blog post review.
+Links in the Read and Recommend or Do Not Recommend will be to my reviews.

 "Essays on Bentham and Coleridge" by John Stuart Mill